RepoFlow Team · Aug 9, 2025

 3. Measured the average upload and download speed in megabytes per second (MB/s)

-All tests were executed on the same machine using the default Docker container for each storage system.
-No external volumes, mounts, or caches were used.
+4. Ran all tests on the same machine using the default Docker container for each storage system, with no external volumes, mounts, or caches

 Final Thoughts